 - Ask family members to bring chairs and tables if you need them.
 It's OK to ask for help, so you don't have to spend money.
 Chairs, tables, platters, serving bowls, and beverage holders are great items to see if anyone has them.

 - Make decorations with items you already have.
 Finding things around the house is an easy way to decorate.
 If you are a crafter, you probably have several different odds and ends that you can quickly put together for an elegant centerpiece.
 For a kid's party, see if there are any items in their massive toy collection that you could use for their party for decoration.
-These items can easily be incorporated with their theme.
+These items can easily be incorporated into their theme.
 Use natural garden flowers and greenery for your centerpieces.

 - Make three stations - a beverage station, a dessert station, and an entree station.
 Making stations help manage the number of items you need for these areas and you are more likely to spend less.
 Remember on average; people usually drink a minimum of 2 glasses of soda at a party.
 Offering water as an option helps bring down the cost of buying soda.

 - Remember that your guests will most likely eat light.
 One-quarter pound per person is usually sufficient for a guest especially if there are other side dishes like potato salad and pasta salad.

 - If you are willing to do the prep work, you will save even more.
-Buy bulk items like carrots, celery, and make your dip from scratch.
+Buy bulk items like carrots, and celery, and make your dip from scratch.
 Cutting the veggies will save you a good amount on the extra cost when buying them already cut.

 - Cook your meals instead of buying prepared food.
 This one may not be appealing to everyone, but it has to be mentioned.
-Some favorite and easy dishes to make are lasagna using the preboiled pasta, making meatballs, baking them, then freezing them, making a soup that can quickly be frozen and defrosted in a crockpot the day of the event.
-Check out one of my favorite soup recipe for a crowd.
+Some favorite and easy dishes to make are lasagnas using the preboiled pasta, making meatballs, baking them, then freezing them, and making a soup that can quickly be frozen and defrosted in a crockpot the day of the event.
+Check out one of my favorite soup recipes for a crowd.